-I am so excited to show you today how you to make your very own gluten-free sourdough starter that you can keep in your family for generations.
-It makes it easy to whip up delicious, yeast-free, gluten-free foods for you and your family.
+I am so excited to show you today how you to make your very own gluten-free (or regular) sourdough starter that you can keep in your family for generations.
+It makes it easy to whip up delicious, yeast-free, (gluten-free) foods for you and your family.

-Here is a video answering most of the big questions you might have about making your own gluten-free sourdough starter, and I’ve mapped out each step below.
+Here is a video answering most of the big questions you might have about making your own sourdough starter, and I’ve mapped out each step below.
+Note however that I am no longer using a 1:1 flour mix with xanthan gum in my sourdough starter—I only use that in my bread recipes.

 Benefits of Sourdough